albinomatheus/albinomatheus/README.md

 - 👪 PhD candidate and Master in Demography, University of Campinas (Unicamp)
 - 📈 Bachelor in Business Economics, University of Sao Paulo (USP)
 - 📖 My main academic interests are economic history of Brazil, historical demography, social inequalities in health and mortality.
-- 💀 I am currently working on mortality estimation for the 19th and 20th century Sao Paulo state
+- 💀 I am currently working on mortality estimation for the 19th and 20th century Brazil and Sao Paulo state
 - 🌱 I am currently learning about new statistical approaches in Historical Demography